nLab infinity-groupoid

 One may turn this geometric definition into an algebraic definition of ∞-groupoids by choosing horn-fillers .
 The resulting notion is that of an algebraic Kan complex that has been shown by Thomas Nikolaus to yield an equivalent (∞,1)-category of \infty-groupoids.

 There are various model categories which are Quillen equivalent to sSet QuillensSet_{Quillen}.
-For instance the standard model structure on topological spaces, a model structure on marked simplicial sets and many more.
-All these therefore present ∞Grpd.
+For instance, the standard model structure on topological spaces, a model structure on marked simplicial sets, and many more.
+All these present ∞Grpd.

-Moreover, the corresponding homotopy category of an (∞,1)-category Ho(Grpd)Ho(\infty Grpd), hence a category whose objects are homotopy types of \infty-groupoids, is given by the homotopy category of the category of presheaves over any test category.
+Moreover, the corresponding homotopy category of an (∞,1)-category Ho(Grpd)Ho(\infty Grpd), a category whose objects are the homotopy types of the \infty-groupoids, is given by the homotopy category of the category of presheaves over any test category.
 See there for more details.

-Every other algebraic definition of omega-categories is supposed to yield an equivalent notion of \infty-groupoid when restricted to ω\omega-categories all whose k-morphisms are invertible.
-This is the statement of the homotopy hypothesis, which is for Kan complexes and algebraic Kan complexes a theorem and for other definitions regarded as a consistency condition.
+Every other algebraic definition of an omega-category is supposed to yield an equivalent notion of an \infty-groupoid when restricted to ω\omega-categories whose k-morphisms are all invertible.
+This is the statement of the homotopy hypothesis, which is a theorem for Kan complexes and algebraic Kan complexes and regarded as a consistency condition for other definitions.

-Notably in Pursuing Stacks and the earlier letter to Larry Breen, Alexander Grothendieck initiated the study of \infty-groupoids and the homotopy hypothesis with his original definition of Grothendieck weak infinity-groupoids, that has recently attracted renewed attention.
+Notably, in Pursuing Stacks and the earlier letter to Larry Breen, Alexander Grothendieck initiated the study of \infty-groupoids and the homotopy hypothesis with his original definition of Grothendieck weak infinity-groupoids, which has recently attracted renewed attention.

 Strict \infty-groupoids